 Getting to the most beautiful and important islands of the Venetian lagoon, Murano, Burano and Torcello, from Venice is very easy thanks to one of the organized excursions I have told you about or on your own, through the city's public water transport, the vaporetto.

 You can take one of the vaporetto that leave very frequently from Venice, every 20 minutes, and reach Murano, Burano and Torcello in about half an hour.
-The vaporetto depart from the Fondamente Nove stop and have several lines, although I recommend you take number 12, as it stops at Murano and Burano on the same route.
+The vaporetto depart from the Fondamente Nove stop and have several lines, although I recommend you to take number 12, as it stops in Murano and Burano in the same route.

 Prices of the vaporetto

-On the island of Murano you can stroll through a cozy and authentic town around wonderful canals, streets and unique stores, where you will discover the variety of glass objects that can get to make their artisans glassmakers.
+On the island of Murano you can stroll through a cozy and authentic town around wonderful canals, streets and unique stores, where you will discover the variety of glass objects that can make their glass artisans.